Scientific Diving Discovery Program

 Eligibility

-The SDDP is open to Southern California-based STEM undergraduates from backgrounds that are historically underrepresented in marine science.
+The Scientific Diving Discovery Program is open to Southern California-based STEM undergraduates from underrepresented or historically marginalized backgrounds.
 Students must be proficient swimmers, but prior diving experience is not required.
-Prior to the first day of the course, students must:
+As of June 1, 2024, participants must also:

 How to Apply

 The 2024 program will take place July 12-August 9, 2024.
-Applications will open in February 2024.
-Please check back at that time to apply.
-In the meantime, if you have specific questions about the program, please email us at wies@usc.edu.
+We are now accepting applications for our 2024 cohort.
+If you have specific questions about the program, please contact Marcela Riddick (mriddick@usc.edu)

 Thank you to the NOAA Ocean Exploration’s National Marine Sanctuary Foundation for funding the 2022 and 2023 SDDP.